-Explore the full insider trade history of LYSOGENE, a publicly traded company based in France.
-Shares are quoted on FR FR, under the authority of AMF.
-Operating in the Healthcare & Pharma sector, LYSOGENE has recorded 1 public disclosures.
-The latest transaction was disclosed on 9 June 2022 — Acquisition.
+Follow the LYSOGENE stock price and the full directors' dealings record of the company, a listed equity based in France.
+Shares are quoted on FR FR, under the oversight of AMF.
+Operating in the Healthcare & Pharma sector, LYSOGENE has logged 1 insider filings.
+The latest transaction was reported on 9 June 2022 (Acquisition).
 Among the most active insiders: Karen AIACH.
-Every trade is free.
+All data is accessible without an account.

 1 of 1 declaration